 Unifying customer communications across channels gives businesses better context for their customers, helps resolve issues more quickly and helps sales agents identify better opportunities for future sales.

 Many businesses have already adopted cloud communications as part of their communications strategies, but cloud communications has become particularly important for contact centers.
-With the steady increase in remote call agents, cloud communications are a necessity for businesses who want to take advantage of seamless team communications and collaboration.
+The steady increase in remote call agents has made cloud communications a necessity for businesses who want to take advantage of seamless team communications and collaboration.
 With cloud communications, traditional office-based contact centers can take on new locations, grow and contract workforces as market needs demand it.

 Customer satisfaction sends huge signals to companies about where and how their businesses could improve.
-Businesses approach customer satisfaction measurement in different ways, but slick all-in-one measure seem to be holding steady.
+Businesses approach customer satisfaction measurement in different ways, but the slick all-in-one approach seems to be holding steady.

-Amazon’s cornerstone Negative Response Rate (NRR) strategy continues to be a major part in calculating contact center customer satisfaction in 2019.
+In 2019, Amazon’s cornerstone Negative Response Rate (NRR) strategy has continued to be a major part in calculating contact center customer satisfaction in 2019.
 No matter which measurements businesses are using, however, special care needs to be taken when addressing the customer experience across digital channels.

 Using effective reporting and analytics tools that are integrated with your communications systems makes this process automatic and valuable.

-Lower overhead, time zone flexibility, and flexible working hours have made remote contact center workers a stable trend for 2019.
-With constantly improving and unified cloud communications, remote workers have become a permanent (and beneficial) part of the contact center environment.
-With collaboration tools, contact center agents can take their work mobile, with access to real-time analytics and customer context.
+Lower overhead, time zone flexibility, and flexible working hours have made remote contact center workers a stable trend in 2019.
+With constantly improving unified cloud communications, remote workers have become a permanent (and beneficial) part of the contact center environment.
+By using collaboration tools, contact center agents can be mobile, with access to real-time analytics and customer context.

-In 2019, so far we’ve seen a greater emphasis on self-service problem solving information on business websites.
+So far, we’ve seen a greater emphasis on self-service problem-solving information on business websites.
 Giving customers information quickly helps reduce call volumes, and easy-to-navigate FAQs help narrow down calls to those with sufficiently complex issues.
-Quick access to self-serve solutions to problems also provides an emotional benefit to customers (that DIY fix high!), and reduces overall call times.
+Quick access to self-serve solutions also provides an emotional benefit to customers (that DIY-fix high!), and reduces overall call times.

 It’s not enough to make witty posts or share images.
 Customers are looking for a two-way social media conversation, and when they interact with businesses online, they expect a personalized (and immediate) response.

 Responsive businesses are using this trend to create a superb customer experience by unifying communications across channels into one stream.
-This helps their customers by connecting them with an agent who knows their purchase and service history, provides valuable context, and most importantly: the two-way conversation is public, on a social media platform, so that other customers can see how the business solved the problem.
+This helps their customers by connecting them with an agent who knows their purchase and service history and provides valuable context.
+Most importantly, the two-way conversation is public on a social media platform, so other customers can see how the business solved the problem.

-Negative feedback can be a killer online, and unanswered negative comments make potential customers wary.
-If you positively resolve issues quickly and in a way that makes it clear the customer is central to the conversation, on the other hand, it leaves your business looking intelligent and caring, motivated by the customer experience.
+Negative feedback can be killer online, and unanswered negative comments make potential customers wary.
+If you positively resolve issues quickly and in a way that makes it clear the customer is central to the conversation, it leaves your business looking intelligent, caring and motivated by the customer experience.

-These nine trends have already made an impact on the contact center landscape in 2019, and look to continue through the rest of the year.
-Need more help figuring out how to apply them to your business?
-Get on a more strategic footing with our contact center solutions.
+These nine trends have already made an impact on the contact center landscape in 2019.
+Did your contact center implement any of these?
+Better yet, are they working for you?
+If you need more help figuring out how to apply them to your business, get on a more strategic footing with our contact center solutions.